cockroachdb/docs/v21.1/cockroach-demo.md

 `--disable-demo-license` |  Start the demo cluster without loading a temporary [enterprise license](https://www.cockroachlabs.com/get-cockroachdb) that expires after an hour.<br><br>Setting the `COCKROACH_SKIP_ENABLING_DIAGNOSTIC_REPORTING` environment variable will also prevent the loading of a temporary license, along with preventing the sharing of anonymized [diagnostic details](diagnostics-reporting.html) with Cockroach Labs.
 `--echo-sql` | Reveal the SQL statements sent implicitly by the command-line utility.
 This can also be enabled within the interactive SQL shell via the `\set echo` [shell command](#commands).
 `--embedded` | <span class="version-tag">New in v21.1:</span> Minimizes the SQL shell [welcome text](#welcome-text) to be appropriate for embedding in playground-type environments.
 Specifically, this flag removes details that users in an embedded environment have no control over (e.g., networking information).
-`--empty` | Start the demo cluster without a pre-loaded dataset.
+`--no-example-database` | <span class="version-tag">New in v21.1:</span> Start the demo cluster without a pre-loaded dataset.<br>To obtain this behavior automatically in every new `cockroach demo` session, set the `COCKROACH_NO_EXAMPLE_DATABASE` environment variable to `true`.
-`--execute`<br>`-e` | Execute SQL statements directly from the command line, without opening a shell.
+`--execute`<br><br>`-e` | Execute SQL statements directly from the command line, without opening a shell.
 This flag can be set multiple times, and each instance can contain one or more statements separated by semi-colons.<br><br>If an error occurs in any statement, the command exits with a non-zero status code and further statements are not executed.
 The results of each statement are printed to the standard output (see `--format` for formatting options).
 `--format` | How to display table rows printed to the standard output.
 Possible values: `tsv`, `csv`, `table`, `raw`, `records`, `sql`, `html`.<br><br>**Default:** `table` for sessions that [output on a terminal](cockroach-sql.html#session-and-output-types); `tsv` otherwise<br /><br />This flag corresponds to the `display_format` [client-side option](#client-side-options) for use in interactive sessions.
 `--geo-partitioned-replicas` | Start a 9-node demo cluster with [geo-partitioning](partitioning.html) applied to the [`movr`](movr.html) database.
 `--global` | <a name="global-flag"></a> This experimental flag is used to simulate a [multi-region cluster](simulate-a-multi-region-cluster-on-localhost.html) which sets the [`--locality` flag on node startup](cockroach-start.html#locality) to three different regions.
 It also simulates the network latency that would occur between them given the specified localities.
 In order for this to operate as expected, with 3 nodes in each of 3 regions, you must also pass the `--nodes 9` argument.